Supply Chain Management

 In the environmental area, Canon has established Canon Green Procurement Standards, which outline its environment-related requests to suppliers.
 Suppliers must comply with these standards to do business with Canon.
 Specifically, we view a supplier’s environmental management as consisting of two interrelated elements: management of business activities, and management of parts and materials.
 We require that the supplier must operate effective environmental management in each of the four frameworks labeled A–D in the diagram below.
 If a supplier is found to have a negative impact on the environment, we immediately demand corrective action be taken and check the status of improvements made.

 To promote environmental conservation activities, we require Canon suppliers throughout the supply chain to work for environmental impact reduction in their business activities by putting in place and operating an environmental management system.
-Specifically regarding the chemical substance content of products, alongside the requirements of our Green Procurement Standards, we have put in place an in-house system for centralized management of information on the content of such substances in parts and materials so as to exclude the possibility of product contamination with prohibited substances.
+Specifically, regarding the chemical substance content of products, alongside the requirements of our Green Procurement Standards, we have designed and deployed a system for managing information on the content of such substances in parts and materials to prevent the possibility of product contamination with prohibited substances.

 It was already Canon’s practice to check the organization and environmental performance of a supplier’s business activities and any corrective measures taken.
 Now, we have further strengthened our risk management to help prevent pollution in our supply chain.
 For example, in order to ensure compliance with stricter regulations, we are taking measures to boost information gathering and analysis activities regarding laws and regulations on wastewater and emissions in emerging countries.
-We are also reinforcing risk management in plating processes, where there is a relatively high risk of environmental pollution associated with wastewater treatment as a certain volume of heavy metals is used.
-As some of our plating contractors, who constitute tier-two suppliers, lack an in-house wastewater treatment facility and subcontract services to a wastewater treatment provider, Canon now also verifies the compliance status of these subcontractors.
+We also conduct risk management in plating processes, where there is a relatively high risk of environmental pollution associated with wastewater treatment as a certain volume of heavy metals is used.
 Expanding the scope of risk management in this way helps ensure pollution prevention.

 Reduction of Supply Chain Environmental Risk in Partnership with China’s Institute of Public & Environmental Affairs (IPE)